Zhaxxy/eZwizard3-bot/README.md

 I seem to have fixed bot of the above using mutiple messures, but it could still happen i just havent seen it happen after my fixes, even with external ftp clients attached

-## lbp_level_archive2ps4 issues
-if the level backup `L0` file is 34603008 bytes or bigger, itll say Unexpected error when trying to import it, I have not found the exact max limit but its at least `16384000` bytes